Betterment: Australian Capital Territory (ACT)

 The ACT has had a betterment tax in some form since 1971.
 Its incarnation is the Lease Variation Charge (LVC), which is payable upon an approved development application (though payment timing can be deferred for a period).
 In 2018-19 it raised $53 million in revenue.

 The ACT also captures rezoning betterment for the community by deploying a public agency to undertake all the greenfield land development.
 This means that the public captures 100% of the betterment from converting rural to urban uses.
-In 2019-20, $100 million of revenue was raised from this approach.
+In 2019–20, $100 million of revenue was raised from this approach.

 Sydney

-In 1969 a betterment levy of 30% In Sydney from 1970-74 a 30% rezoning betterment tax applied for the conversion of land from rural to urban uses.
+In 1969 a betterment levy of 30% In Sydney from 1970 to 1974 a 30% rezoning betterment tax applied for the conversion of land from rural to urban uses.
 The tax payment was triggered by a sale or development approval.
 It raised, $17 million over its 4.5 years of operation.
 The Sydney experience in the 1970s was short-lived only because of organised political pressure of landowners who no longer got windfall gains as the city grew.